![]() |

 the King James Version.

-The book of Daniel comprises six major stories and four major outline prophecies.
+The book of Daniel comprises six major stories and three symbolic prophecies.

 Chapter 2 is unique.
 It contains both a major story and a major